Brushstrokes against pulse pressure: the new power of art in the waiting room

 Art as a healing facilitator: the therapeutic dimension of practice design

 A unique work of art can be particularly enriching for medical practices, said Kriese.
-Whether modern pop art pictures for the dental practice, abstract color compositions for gynecology or harmonious landscapes for psychotherapy - the choice of works ideally reflects the atmosphere that the practice wants to create.
-This deliberate choice of art becomes a non-verbal communication channel that tells the story of the practice to patients, staff and partners alike.
+Whether modern pop art pictures for the dentist's office, abstract color compositions for gynecology, or harmonious landscapes for psychotherapy—ideally, the selection of works reflects the atmosphere that the practice wants to create.
+This conscious choice of art becomes a nonverbal channel of communication that tells patients, employees, and partners the story of the practice.
 "I try to understand the specific requirements of each practice.
-This allows me to create a customized work that is not only aesthetically pleasing, but also contributes to a sense of well-being.
-Unlike standardized stock photos, each of my brushstrokes tells a story," explains the commissioned painter Nikolaus Kriese(https://www.nikolauskriese.de/).
+This allows me to design an individual work that is not only aesthetically pleasing but also contributes to a sense of well-being.
+Unlike standardized stock photos, each of my brushstrokes tells a story," explains commissioned painter Nikolaus Kriese.

 Positive influence of original works